uspki/policies/certificate-policy.md

 1. A government agency in the jurisdiction of the Applicant's legal creation, existence, or recognition;
 2. A third party database that is periodically updated and considered a Reliable Data Source such as the DotGov and DotMil Domain Name Registrars;
-3. <not allowed>
+3. \<not allowed>
 4. An Attestation Letter.

 The CA MAY use the same documentation or communication described in 1 through 4 above to verify both the Applicant's identity and address.

 Practice Note: U.S. Government entities are in the jurisdiction of the U.S. Government.
-Verification of the domain to be part of the U.S. Government as the top level legal and operational organization (o=U.S. Government) SHOULD suffice to assert the U.S. Government primary headquarter locations for address.
+Verification of the domain to be part of the U.S. Government as the top level organization (o=U.S. Government) SHOULD suffice to assert the U.S. Government primary headquarter locations for address.
 This Certificate Policy relies upon the establishment of three branches of the U.S. Government as defined in the U.S. Constitution.
-All three branches of the U.S. Government have primary headquarters located in the city of Washington in the District of Columbia in the United States of America. < End Practice Note >
+All three branches of the U.S. Government have primary headquarters located in the city of Washington in the District of Columbia in the United States of America. _End Practice Note_

 #### 3.2.2.2 DBA/Tradename
-Subject Identity Information that includes a DBA or tradename is not allowed under this Certificate Policy.
+Subject Identity Information SHALL NOT include a DBA or tradename.

 #### 3.2.2.3 Verification of Country